-In addition to the existing functions of the Council as provided under Republic Act.
-9501, "The Magna Carta for Micro, Small and Medium Enterprises," as amended, the Council shall serve as the primary agency tasked to carry out the promotion, growth and development of social enterprises in the country.
+In addition to the existing functions of the Council as provided under Republic Act 9501 or the "Magna Carta for Micro, Small and Medium Enterprises", the Council shall serve as the primary agency tasked to carry out the promotion, growth and development of social enterprises in the country.
 To ensure that the Council is able to fulfill its additional mandate, there shall be an SE Committee under the Council that shall perform the following specific duties:

-- 32 - a) Promote social enterprise as a key strategy for reducing poverty and enabling inclusive growth; - b) Provide oversight for the implementation of the PRESENT Program and activities of the Center for Social Enterprise Development (CSED): - 37 - c) Establish policies, plans, programs and projects to develop and promote SE as a tool for poverty reduction as part of a comprehensive Social Enterprise Development Plan fully integrated and consistent with national development objectives and plans;
+a) Promote social enterprise as a key strategy for reducing poverty and enabling inclusive growth;

+b) Provide oversight for the implementation of the PRESENT Program and activities of the Center for Social Enterprise Development (CSED):

+- c) Establish policies, plans, programs and projects to develop and promote SE as a tool for poverty reduction as part of a comprehensive Social Enterprise Development Plan fully integrated and consistent with national development objectives and plans; - d) Monitor and evaluate the performance of programs and projects of CSED for appropriate incentives; - 7 8 e)

-1 d) Monitor and evaluate the performance of programs and projects of CSED for appropriate 2 incentives; 3 4 e) Submit annual and other periodic reports to the President and the Congress of the 5 Philippines; 6 7 f) Promulgate such rules and regulations and exercise such other powers and functions as 8 may be necessary to carry out the purposes of this Act; and 9 10 g) Perform such other functions as may be necessary for its effective operations and the 11 continued enhancement, growth and development of the SE sector.
-12 T 1.
-13 The SE Committee shall be composed of the DTI, relevant council members and the 14 following representatives from the SE Sector and SE Service Institutions to realize these powers 15 16 and tu nctions: 10 a) Nine (9) representatives from SEc. three (2) representatives each from the main internal 18 aj Nine (9) representatives from SEs, three (3) representatives each from the main island groupings of Luzon, Visayas, and Mindanao; 19 b) 20 c) Three (3) representatives from SE advocacy groups.
-21 0) 22 SEC.
-6. Center for Social Enterprise Development.
-There shall be established a Center for 23 Social Enterprise Development (CSED) under the supervision of the Council and to be headed 24 Executive Director, which shall have the primary responsibility of implementing 25 ehensive policies for Social Enterprise Development.
-Specifically, the CSED shall be 26 sible for: 27 28 a) The development and implementation of the PRESENT Program as approved by the 29 Council, with the following components: 30 31 1.
-Formulation and implementation of social entrepreneurship-oriented strategic 32 economic sub-sector development plans that shall serve as the basis for major 33 policies, projects and activities; 34 35 2.
-Capacity Building and Sustainability - The CSED will work with qualified Social 36 Enterprise Service Institutions and other intermediaries to design and deliver training 37 and education in social entrepreneurship development, institutional start-up or 38 strengthening, human resource competency and skills training, business planning 39 and advisory services, upgrading of accounting and auditing systems, technical 40 assistance for the installation or improvement of management information systems, 41 technology intervention, technology incubation/commercialization, market studies,
+Submit annual and other periodic reports to the President and the Congress of the Philippines;

+- 9 f) Promulgate such rules and regulations and exercise such other powers and 10 functions as may be necessary to carry out the purposes of this Act; and - g) Perform such other functions as may be necessary for its effective operationsand the continued enhancement, growth and development of the SE sector.

+13 The SE Committee shall be composed of the DTI, relevant council members 14 and the following representatives from the SE Sector and SE Service Institutions to 15 realize these powers and functions:

+- a) Nine (9) representatives from SEs, three (3) representatives each from the main island groupings of Luzon, Visayas, and Mindanao; - 18 b) Three (3) representatives from SE service institutions; and

+19 c) Three (3) representatives from SE advocacy groups.

+Sec.
+6. Center for Social Enterprise Development. - There shall be established a Center for Social Enterprise Development (CSED) under the supervision of the Council and to be headed by an Executive Director, which shall have the primary responsibility of implementing comprehensive policies for Social Enterprise Development.
+Specifically, the CSED shall be responsible for:

+- a) The development and implementation of the PRESENT Program as approvedby the Council, with the following components: - Formulation and implementation of social entrepreneurship-oriented strategic economic sub-sector development plans that shall serve as the basis for major policies, projects and activities; - Capacity Building and Sustainability The CSED· will work with qualified Social Enterprise Service Institutions and other intermediaries to design and deliver training and education in social entrepreneurship development, institutional start-up or strengthening, human resource competency and skills training, business planning and advisory services, upgrading of accounting and auditing systems, technical assistance for the installation or improvement of management information systems, technology intervention, technology incubation/commercialization, market studies, and product development competitiveness, business matching activities, trade fairs and missions, policy advocacy, disasterresiliency and other related activities.